 At a Star Trek convention in 1989, I listened as Sir Patrick Stewart talked of the shenanigans so-called serious actors get up to.
 Far from presenting Shakespearean acting as somehow more rarified than mere television work, Sir Patrick described such hijinks as being pranked onstage with a live goldfish slipped into a goblet he had to drink from.

-I will forever love the anonymous young woman seated behind me, who for Mel Gibson’s sake, sat through the entirety of Hamlet and exclaimed in the final act, “He’s not going to die, is he?”
+I will forever love the anonymous young woman seated behind me who, for Mel Gibson’s sake, sat through the entirety of Hamlet and exclaimed in the final act, “He’s not going to die, is he?”

 In 1995, I attended Kenneth Branagh’s Othello with a crowd of Bethune-Cookman students.
 Mesmerized by Laurence Fishburne’s masterful performance, they shouted warnings and encouragement during a critical moment: “Don’t listen to him.
 He’s lying to you!”
 “She loves you, man!”

 I’ve read that Shakespeare has been dropped from many universities’ literature programs: too demanding, too irrelevant, too “dead white guy.”
 Tell that to the Bethune-Cookman students.
-Dead for four centuries, the bard still speaks to our hearts and minds, still enriches our lives.
+Dead for four centuries, the Bard still speaks to our hearts and minds, still enriches our lives.
 Thank you, William Shakespeare, whoever you were.